Ichthyosauria: Pathologies

 Though fossils revealing ichthyosaur behavior remain rare, one ichthyosaur fossil is known to have sustained bites to the snout region.
-Discovered in Australia, and analyzed by Benjamin Kear et alii in 2011, measurements of the wounds reveal that the bite marks were inflicted by another ichthyosaur, likely of the same species, a probable case of face biting during a conflict.
+Discovered in Australia, and analyzed by Benjamin Kear et al. in 2011, measurements of the wounds reveal that the bite marks were inflicted by another ichthyosaur, likely of the same species, a probable case of face biting during a conflict.
 The wounds show signs of healing in the form of bone growth, meaning that the victim survived the attack.
 Another, very large ichthyosaur close to nine metres in length was found in Svalbard; it was nearly complete save for its tail.
 Scrutiny of the find revealed that while hunting ammonites (as evidenced by an ammonite shell in the throat region), the ichthyosaur was ambushed and attacked, likely by a pliosaurid (known from the same habitat), which severed its tail.
 The ichthyosaur then sank to the depths, drowning and eventually becoming fossilized in the deep water.
 The find was revealed to the public in the National Geographic special Death of a Sea Monster.